Blaize-Egelhof/HangMan/README.md

 ### For code inspiration, design inputs, help and advice.

 I have consulted numerous websites.
-No code block is directly copied but some generates from information I gathered from other developers and sites:
+No code block is directly copied but some generates from information I gathered from other developers and sites.

 ### Acknowledgment
  - [Lauren-Nicole Popich](https://www.linkedin.com/in/lauren-nicole-popich-1ab87539/) Thank you for all the amazing advise during the course of this project.